 Viewing metrics in Cloud Monitoring

 To use Metrics Explorer to view the metrics for a monitored resource, follow these steps:

-- In the Google Cloud Console, go to the Monitoring page.
+- In the Google Cloud console, go to the Metrics Explorer page within Monitoring.

-- (Optional) To configure how the data is viewed, use the Filter, Group By, and Aggregator menus.
+- Optional: To configure how the data is viewed, add filters and use the Group By, Aggregator, and chart-type menus.
 For example, you can group by resource or metric labels.
-For more information, see Selecting metrics.
+For more information, see Select metrics when using Metrics Explorer.